For a project manager, a bad week might go something like this:

 - Project Time Management

-Project time management ensures that project is finished by identified completion date while meeting objectives.
-Failure to meet project deadlines is among most frequently cited failures in project management.
+Project time management ensures that the project is finished by identified completion date while meeting objectives.
+Failure to meet project deadlines is among the most frequently cited failures in project management.
 Many missed deadlines are rooted in poor planning.
-Project Time Management includes following processes:
+Project Time Management includes the following processes:

 - Activity definition

 - Project Cost Management

 Project cost management ensures that a project is completed within resource constraints.
 Some projects are planned using only a financial budget from which all resources must be procured.
 Project Cost Management includes the following processes:

 - Resource planning